banerRana/ai-document-pipeline-python-sample/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/jamesmcroft/azure-ai-document-pipeline-python-sample?quickstart=1)

+> [!NOTE]
+> After the environment has loaded, you may need to run the following command in the terminal to install the necessary Python dependencies: `pip --disable-pip-version-check --no-cache-dir install --user -r src/AIDocumentPipeline/requirements.txt`

 Once the Dev Container is up and running, continue to the [run the sample](#run-the-sample) section.

 ### Setup on Local Machine